schapi-create/apidoc-rpc-uat/md_files/README.md

 This API allows to get BACnet objects and properties from RP Controller.

-Please note that you need to configure web service feature on RP Controller to use this API.
+Please note that you need to configure web api feature on RP Controller to use this API.
 Contact your Schneider Electric ?? for more information.

-**// need to know who to contact more information
+** Note: need to know who to contact more information **

 This document provides a general tutorial for users who want to consume the RP Controller API.